-Mobile Phones
+Mobile Phones and Electronic Devices

-Mobile phones shall be turned off (not only silent/vibrating) in the Playing Area1).
+Mobile phones and electronic devices capable of communication must be completely switched off (not only mute/vibrating/flight mode) in the Playing Area1) and be visible at the table at all times.

-Any player caught with a mobile phone turned on, ringing or not, will cause his team a fine of 2 VPs (in KO matches 6 IMPs) on every occasion.
-This penalty is mandatory.
+Any player, captain or coach having a mobile phone and/or electronic device that is not switched off in the playing area will cause his team to be subject to a penalty of 2 VPs (in KO matches 6 IMPs) on every such occasion.